allixender/some-docs/docs/liquid-comanagement.rst

 plans

 4) Tikanga Maori could provide crucial new perspectives for the liquid virtual hui for example

+The size of the team and the scope of the project will be limited by the available funding.
+As recommendation is that other funding sources would provide something like 0.3-0.6 FTE for you plus something like 0.1-0.3 FTE for one highly established mentor who would have to have a very good track record in the science.
+The project team would also likely need to include a small number of hours like 0.05 FTE for GNS staff that might include project mgmt and liaison officer for project review and connecting to NZ stakeholders, and possibly someone to assist you with various technical components of the work.

+Finding a willing and credible expert as a mentor is the main step to take next.
+The project scope still needs to be determined through consultation, and it would be good to compare something like people's satisfaction with a management decision when that decision is based on 'traditional' democratic methods
+(like a freshwater management committee or by a regional council) vs. the liquid democracy approach.

+Naive hypothesis is that the acceptance of the decision will be better under liquid democracy... but the project would have to design the social science experiment to prove or disprove this hypothesis, preferably ona quantitative basis(?).

 Science Stretch and Novelty
 ---------------------------